(801) 756-3737

 Treatment Options for Cold Sores and Canker Sores

-If you’re suffering from a cold sore or canker sore, Total Care Dental offers effective treatment options to help speed up healing and reduce discomfort.
+If you’re dealing with cold sores or canker sores, Total Care Dental offers effective treatments to speed healing and reduce discomfort.

 Lightwalker Laser Treatment

-For cold sores, the laser can inactivate the herpes simplex virus at the site of the outbreak, often preventing the sore from fully developing.
-For canker sores, it helps alleviate pain and promotes rapid recovery.
+The Lightwalker Laser is a cutting-edge treatment for both cold sores and canker sores.
+This laser technology helps reduce inflammation and promotes faster healing by targeting the sore directly.
+For cold sores, it can inactivate the herpes simplex virus at the site of the outbreak, often preventing the sore from fully developing.
+For canker sores, it provides pain relief and speeds recovery.

-Natural Remedies with Living Well with Dr. Michelle Products
+Natural Remedies from Living Well with Dr. Michelle

-In addition to laser treatment, you can boost your healing process with natural products designed to soothe sore areas and strengthen your immune system.
+In addition to professional treatments, you can boost your healing with natural products designed to soothe sore areas and strengthen your immune system.

 Other Natural Remedies for Cold Sores and Canker Sores

-• Ice: Applying an ice pack or cold compress can reduce pain and swelling.
+• Ice: Apply an ice pack to reduce swelling and pain.

-• Tea Tree Oil: Known for its antiviral properties, tea tree oil can be diluted and applied to cold sores to speed up the healing process.
+• Tea Tree Oil: Known for its antiviral properties, this can be diluted and applied to cold sores.

-• Saltwater Rinse: Gargling with a warm saltwater solution can reduce inflammation and promote healing.
+• Saltwater Rinse: Gargle with warm saltwater to reduce inflammation.

-• Honey: Apply a small amount of raw honey to canker sores to benefit from its antibacterial and anti-inflammatory properties.
+• Honey: Apply raw honey to benefit from its antibacterial properties.

 Dr. Michelle Jorgesen performing an exam